 If you suffered injuries and property damage in a hit and run accident, you might be curious about how much compensation you may recover.
 The truth is, there is no such thing as an average hit and run accident compensation.
 Each case presents unique facts and circumstances that make it impossible to generalize from one scenario to the next.

 You may feel overwhelmed by all you have to deal with—mounting medical expenses, an inability to work, and your responsibilities at home.
 But don’t lose hope.
 You do have options after a hit and run accident.
-Contact an experienced personal injury attorney to review your options for compensation.
+Contact an experienced personal injury lawyer to review your options for compensation.

 Hit and Run Laws in Kentucky